XKirby/MMBN3-Randomizer/README.md

 Please refer to the Instructions.txt for how to use this program.

-Also included is a tool for adding new NaviCustomizer Program Shapes to the list of shapes for the randomizer and various notes for how the game stores information.
-This was made in GameMaker Studio.

 Compilation
 ============
 To compile, I've included a .bat file to run Python 3 64-bit's version of PyInstaller with a custom icon for the program.
 It will make 2 executables in a "dist" folder. "bn3cl" is a command line version, while "bn3ui" is the graphical user interface version.